marcojakob/code.makery.ch/collections/library/html-css-en-part7.md

 To manually evolve our project to a complete and modern web presence would mean a **large amount of work**!
 Here is a list of some important tasks that we would have to deal with (do not worry, there is a solution!):

-* Customize font and font size for all headings and sections.
+* Customize font and font sizes for all headings and sections.
 * Beautifully design buttons, text boxes, etc. (the browser defaults look a bit outdated).
-* Define margins and position elements on the page position (very difficult).
+* Define margins and position elements on the page (very difficult).
-* Define a consistent style for all different browsers to show about the same thing.
+* Define a consistent style for all different browsers so they show about the same thing.
-* Optimize the web pages for different screen sizes (mobile, tablet and desktop)
+* Optimize the web pages for different screen sizes (mobile, tablet and desktop).
 * And more...

-Fortunately we are not alone with these tasks - this applies more or less to all web designers.
+Fortunately, we are not alone with these tasks &ndash; this applies more or less to all web designers.
 Since it hardly makes sense for all to solve the same tasks over and over again, so-called *frameworks* were developed that make this job a lot easier.

 ![Bootstrap Logo](/assets/library/html-css/part7/bootstrap-logo.png)